neophob/PixelController/README.md

 ## MORE HINTS

 ### Run PixelController on a RPi
-As the RPi isn't the beefiest CPU (and PixelController doen't use the GPU) it's not really practical to run it with the graphial frontend.
+As the RPi isn't the beefiest CPU (and PixelController doesn't use the GPU) it's not really practical to run it with the graphial frontend.
 But you can run the console version of PixelController.
 You need to run PixelController **as root user** (or open the /var/lock directory for the running user), the rxtx library (serial communication) use this directory to create a lock file.
 Example:

     pi@raspberrypi ~/pixelcontroller-distribution-2.0.0/console $ sudo ./PixelControllerRPi.sh
     Nov 24, 2013 1:53:27 PM com.neophob.sematrix.cli.PixelControllerCli <init>